Otto Lucas: Death

 Lucas was a passenger on BEA Flight 706, which crashed near Aarsele, Belgium on 2 October 1971 en route to Salzburg, Austria.
 There were no survivors among the 63 passengers and crew.

-Legacy
+Legacy and commemoration

 Lucas was responsible for training many future milliners – notably leading hatmakers to the Queen, Frederick Fox and Philip Somerville, both of whom completed apprenticeships at his studio.
-His hats can be found in, among others, the archives of the Victoria and Albert Museum, London, and the Powerhouse Museum, Sydney.
+His hats can be found in, among others, the archives of the Victoria & Albert Museum, London, and the Powerhouse Museum, Sydney.

 One of his hats – a scarlet toque – is immortalised in the Norman Parkinson fashion portrait After Van Dongen, which originally appeared in Vogue in 1959.
 A different frame from this shoot was then chosen by Parkinson for the cover of the publication accompanying his 1981 solo portrait exhibition at the National Portrait Gallery.

+Lucas was featured in the New York Times Overlooked No More series in June 2024.